natpen/awesome-wayland/README.md

 * [OBS Studio](https://github.com/obsproject/obs-studio) - Compositor-independent screen recorder with support for v4l2loopback
 * [Peek](https://github.com/phw/peek) - An animated gif recorder for GNOME
 * [RecApp](https://github.com/amikha1lov/RecApp) - Simple screen recorder for GNOME
-* [ssr-wlroots](https://github.com/foxcpp/ssr-wlroots) - A version of SimpleScreenRecorder with support for `wlroots`-based compositors (more specifically, those that support `wlr-screencopy-v1` and `xdg-output`).
-Doesn't support recording area selection and has issues with multiple screens.
+* [ssr-wlroots](https://github.com/foxcpp/ssr-wlroots) - A version of SimpleScreenRecorder with support for `wlroots`-based compositors (more specifically, those that support `wlr-screencopy-v1` and `xdg-output`) - doesn't support recording area selection and has issues with multiple screens
 * [wayrec](https://invent.kde.org/bharadwaj-raju/wayrec) - Experimental screen recorder for Wayland using the freedesktop ScreenCast portal
 * [wf-recorder](https://github.com/ammen99/wf-recorder) - A utility program for screen recording of `wlroots`-based compositors (more specifically, those that support `wlr-screencopy-v1` and `xdg-output`)
 * [wlrobs](https://hg.sr.ht/~scoopta/wlrobs) - An obs-studio plugin that allows you to screen capture on wlroots based wayland compositors